NOAA-OWP/wres/documentation/src/index.md

 ## Prerequisites

 1. Java 11 runtime environment
-2. Access to Postgres 9.6 or later database instance
+2. Access to Postgres 10+ database instance for larger-than-RAM deployments, or alternatively RAM sufficient to hold the datasets for one evaluation.

 ## Set up the database

+Skip this step if not using postgresql.

-For the time being, ask the software development team to help with this.
+To use postgresql, ask the software development team to help with this.

 ## Run the software

 Ensure that the database you wish to connect to is specified in this file:

         lib/conf/wresconfig.xml

+For in-RAM (no postgresql) use the example H2 string found in this document.

 ### Unix systems